-The intuition is not to solve for "invent is to invents as run is to?" or "object is to objects as run is to?", but instead we are solving for "walk is to walks, object is to objects, invent is to invents, as run is to?".
+The intuition is not to solve for "invent is to invents as run is to ?" or "object is to objects as run is to ?", but instead we are solving for "walk is to walks, object is to objects, invent is to invents, as run is to ?".
 A transformation operator aims to be a unified transition function for different forms of the same transition.
+Learning a representation of this operator would allow us to capture the semantic changes associated with the transition.
+As word embeddings for rare and out-of-vocabulary words are poorly trained or not trained at all, learning this operator will be beneficial to reducing the sparsity in corpus.

-The idea of projection learning has been applied to a multitude of tasks such as in the learning of cross lingual mappings for translation of English to Spanish (Mikolov et al., 2013b).
-Our approach has its basis on the same lines but with a different formulation and end goal to learn morphological rules rather than semantic associations and translational constraints (as done by Mikolov).
+The idea of projection learning has been applied to a multitude of tasks such as in the learning of cross lingual mappings for translation of English to Spanish (Mikolov et al., 2013b) and for unsupervised mapping between vector spaces (Akhtar et al., 2017a).
+Our approach has its basis on the same lines but with a different formulation and end goal to learn morphological rules rather than semantic associations and translational constraints.